kamali109/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 Partial for Health Office
 ```
 ## Extension (Prerequisite / Billing):

 How Billing Can Be Modeled in the Diagram
-1. Billing via the Administration Entity
+1.Billing via the Administration Entity
 The Administration entity, which contains attributes like:
 Letter No
 Input
 Endorsem